nfoxers/noob_os/README.md

 # noob-os
 ### do not try at home
-this is undoubtedly the most useless bootable software in the world, anyways just run `make` (make sure `nasm` is installed on your system) and bin/os.img should pop up. in addition, `make run` should run the executable (using qemu-system-i386)
+this is undoubtedly the most useless bootable software in the world.

+aanyways just run `make` and bin/os.img should pop up. in addition, `make run` should run the executable (using qemu-system-i386).

-currently the kernel is about 15KB in size (NOT so wow), has printf and part-working "shell" (unfun commands). nothing interesting, though
+currently the kernel is about 25KB in size (NOT so wow), has vfs and part-working kernel mode "shell" (unfun commands). nothing interesting, though.

 *i must stress that this hobby project does not have and will never have any production usability*

-it has too a fat12 driver (partial usability), and cooperative multitasking

 prerequisites you *must* have before compiling:
 ```